Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Enterprise Architect has a wide range of tools that support all three of these representations, with many extended features such as searching, sorting, layout, filtering, alternative images and simulations that allow an architect to create visually compelling representations of the architectural content.

-The same diagram can be altered to show the detail of the interface that has been rolled-up in the diagram above.
+The same diagram can be altered to show the detail of the interface that has been rolled-up in the previous diagram.
 This is a powerful facility that allows repository content to be automatically altered to create alternative views for different stakeholders.

 The Relationship Matrix and Gap Matrix are grids that allow the relationships between two sets of element to be visualized in a matrix format with one set of elements on the horizontal axis and the other on the vertical axis.
 Markers at the intersection of a column and a row indicate information about the relationship between the two elements.